-The ADAU1701 has 12 multipurpose (MP) pins that can be individually programmed to be used as serial data inputs, serial data outputs, digital control inputs/outputs to and from the SigmaDSP core, or inputs to the 4-channel auxiliary ADC.
-These pins allow the ADAU1701 to be used with external ADCs and DACs.
+The ADAU1702 has 12 multipurpose (MP) pins that can be individually programmed for use as serial data inputs, serial data outputs, digital control inputs/outputs to and from the SigmaDSP core, or inputs to the 4-channel auxiliary ADC.
+These pins allow the ADAU1702 to be used with external ADCs and DACs.
 They also use analog or digital inputs to control settings such as volume control, or use output digital signals to drive LED indicators.
 Every MP pin has an internal 15 k Ω pull-up resistor.